-staff of the intelligence agencies, people who have had dealings with the agencies, and others.
-These contacts are mostly initiated through our website or through a telephone call.
+We receive contacts from a range of people - including current or former staff of the intelligence agencies, people who have had dealings with the agencies, and others.
+These contacts are mostly initiated through our website, email or through a telephone call.
 Once a contact is assessed as a complaint within our jurisdiction, it is examined in accordance with set procedures.
 A complaint may be resolved informally, be subject to a preliminary inquiry or may proceed to an inquiry.

-In the case of conduct that relates to an intelligence agency, certain officers of the IGIS are authorised internal recipients for the purposes of the Public Interest Disclosure Act 2013 (PID Act).
+In the case of conduct that relates to an intelligence agency, certain IGIS officers are authorised internal recipients for the purposes of the PID Act.
 These officers, and the Inspector-General, are able to receive disclosures of information concerning such conduct, and then determine if it is appropriate either to allocate the handling of the disclosure to one or more of the agencies or for the Inspector-General to handle the investigation of conduct.